 “So Rasbel picked a direction and walked off into the woods.
 After a short time, he came upon a beautiful girl sitting beneath a tree.
 Her name was Tyla.
 She had gotten lost running from a wild animal and had twisted her ankle.
 He carried her back to his home and Rasbel saw the stone in the light of the setting sun.
 In that moment, realized that Valtanir had meant for the girl to be his inspiration and asked her to stay.
 He set up a comfortable bed for her near his work and attacked the stone with his artistic passion.
 Suddenly, he had no doubt that he could see the essence of the stone eagerly awaiting release.
+His heart soared to the heavens on the rapture of a song.
 She watched him as he worked into the night and he watched her to guide his hand even as she slept.

 “As he worked on at a frenzied pace, Rasbel saw the rise of the sun and the return of Valtanir.
 He was excited to show Valtanir the progress he had made, but found his patron unimpressed.
 Again, the towering man-god caressed the stone, listening to it, maybe even looking into it, with his touch.
 ‘This is superficial,’ Valtanir told him.
 ‘You must reach deeper, beyond this juvenile effort.’
 Rasbel, however, argued that the girl Valtanir had guided him to find had inspired him and that in touching his heart she had opened him to hear the stone.
 Valtanir laughed at Rasbel’s obvious infatuation, telling him that until he had learned to embrace all aspects of emotional experience available to him, the bitter as well as the sweet, the dark as well the bright, then he would never understand the full scope of passion and art.
 Fearful of Valtanir’s intensity, Rasbel recoiled from him.
 He staggered backward, stumbling into the half-finished sculpture.
 Somehow, despite the stone’s great mass, it moved.
 Almost certainly, it was Valtanir’s will.